 But then I stopped – I thought, what was the point?
 I could find counter evidence and send it to my friend, but there’s no chance he would just accept it and say, “Huh.
 I guess I was wrong.
 Nice job.”
 I sure didn’t do that when he sent me his response.
 My friend would, of course, just go find a counter-counter rebuttal, and we’d be off to the races.

 (Yes, yes – I never should have sent the video in the first place.
 I get that.)

 I think anyone can form an effective rebuttal to about anything, especially when it comes to complicated issues.
 When arguing with someone, we look for “mic drop moments” where we can throw an indisputable argument on the table that leaves our opponent speechless.
-We want to be carried off the field after hitting a walk-off homer.
-We want to bust a dope rhyme then drop that mic and walk away.

 This is why political arguments are fundamentally unwinnable.
 The internet has given us so much content and so many talking heads that will agree with any viewpoint, that every political argument eventually devolves into “evidence trading.”